-More than a third of our travelers have reserved this extension in 2014
+60% of our travelers have reserved this extension in 2015

 - It's Included:

-- Accommodations for 4 nights at the Superior First-Class Hotel Albani or similar
+- Accommodations for 3 nights at the First-Class Victoria Hotel or similar

-Or, join our optional Rome of the Caesars tour, which includes a visit to the Roman Forum and the Coliseum.
+Or join our optional Rome of the Caesars tour this morning, which includes a visit to the Roman Forum and the Coliseum.
 Though it's only a shell of its former glory, the Coliseum remains the greatest architectural heritage from ancient Rome.
 It was here in this massive structure, capable of holding 80,000 people, that the fabled and bloody gladiatorial combats took place.
 In the Middle Ages, the structure was used as a fortress and later sustained damage from several earthquakes.

 The ancient Roman Forum was the political and commercial center of Rome when Rome was at its greatest power.
 The Forum was constructed over some 900 years with various emperors adding and extending temples, monuments, and buildings.
 Here the emperors, Roman senators, and consuls met to plan and pass the laws that governed Rome.
 The Forum remains one of the most powerful monuments to the grandeur that was Rome.
 You will view the Basilica Aemilia (the site of the great meeting hall) and the Curia (the Senate house), as well as other historic sites.